hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_allowed_txns.rst

 Sawtooth network's security by ignoring any unrecognized transaction processors.
 It is an on-chain setting, which means that the change is submitted on one node;
 the other nodes in the network apply the settings change when they receive the block with this transaction.

+The :doc:`Identity transaction processor <../transaction_family_specifications/identity_transaction_family>`
+(or an equivalent) is required to change permissions such as the allowed transaction types.
+The
-Note that the :doc:`Settings transaction processor <../transaction_family_specifications/settings_transaction_family>` is required to handle on-chain configuration settings.
+:doc:`Settings transaction processor <../transaction_family_specifications/settings_transaction_family>`
+(or an equivalent) is required to handle the on-chain configuration settings.

 In this procedure, you will configure the validator network to limit the accepted transaction types to those from this network's transaction processors